magerphp/Mager_Joiner/README.md

 ## Description
 Work in Progress

-Wrapper functions for joining to collections in Magento 2.
+Wrapper functions for joining to EAV and non-EAV collections in Magento 2.
-Provides a set of function calls that are worded more closely to a SQL join, which to me seem more intuitive than the parameter names provided by core Magento 2.
+Provides a set of function calls that are worded more closely to a SQL join, which to me seems more intuitive than the parameter names provided by core Magento 2.

 ## Usage
 ~~~